Gary W. Cole, MD, FAAD

 - What is the medical meaning of freckles?

 - How can freckles be prevented?

 - What is the treatment for freckles?

 - Find a local Dermatologist in your town

-- Freckles are usually friendly, small tan or light brown spots on sun-exposed skin.
+- Freckles are usually are flat small tan or light-brown spots on sun-exposed skin.